dougsillars/bittensor_banhammer/README.md

 Things to do in your server:

 * Create `mod_alerts` channel.
 This is where the automated alerts will come in.
 Make sure that this channel is visible to mods/admins only.
+(Add the bot to this channel too :D)

 * In the role hierarchy, make sure that the banhammer bot is **above** any role that it can ban.
 For example, in the Taostats server, users must have the **verified** role befor ethey can chat.
 In this example, the bot CANNOT ban verified users: it is lower hierarchy: